AlexisJehan/DsvMender/README.md

 ```

 ### Processing the data
-Once you got your _Mender_ component built, you are able to process your data line by line.
+Once you get your _Mender_ component built, you are able to process your data line by line.
 Note that you do not have to
-worry of the passed line being valid or not, if it is then the _Mender_ will still fit its _Estimations_ before to
+worry of the passed line being valid or not, if it is then the _Mender_ will still fit its _Estimations_ before
-return it.
+returning it.
 ```java
 String row;
 while (null != (row = reader.readLine())) {